Most people wonder do guinea pigs need exercise wheels and balls because guinea pigs look like hamsters, chinchillas, mice, and other rodents.

 The only downside is you can’t overstuff your guinea pig with treats in hopes that he’ll learn faster.

-You might not also be able to train your guinea pig for long stretches of time.
+You might not also be able to train your guinea pig for long periods.

 You may also want to switch up the obstacle course and redesign it every week or so, so the course does not feel stale or boring for your pet guinea pig.